bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

     [PPO], [-668.60 ± 551.85], [9.29 ± 5.51], [169.08 ± 56.59], [11.4 ± 1.36], [-4.37 ± 1.74], [4.49 ± 0.43], [3734.58 ± 988.29], [6.09 ± 1.19],
     [PPO + CAPS], [*-590.35 ± 295.86*], [*8.09 ± 2.13*], [140.71 ± 23.03], [*10.0 ± 2.92*], [-4.69 ± 2.05], [*3.38 ± 0.36*], [*4256.93 ± 570.88*], [*1.60 ± 0.26*]
   ),
-  caption: [Comparing rewards and smoothness scores on OpenAI Gym benchmarks.
-CAPS consistently improves smoothness (lower Sm values) across all algorithms and environments.
+  caption: [Comparing rewards and abrasion scores on OpenAI Gym benchmarks.
+CAPS consistently improves smoothness (lower Ab values) across all algorithms and environments.
 Bold values indicate improvements over vanilla algorithms.]
 ) <tab:caps_gym_benchmarks_results>

 Interestingly, soft-policies such as PPO and SAC appear to learn relatively smoother policies on their own, which we hypothesize is due to stochasticity in the policies allowing for improved exploration of the state and action spaces.